jsreport/jsreport/tutorial/net-client.md

             });
 ```

 `Template` class contains only attributes that are in the core of jsreport, but many extensions are extending templates and adding additional attributes.
 What if you want to fill these additional attributes?
-For this purposes `Template` class contains dynamic additional property you can fill with any extension attributes and client will serialize them into template body.
+For this purposes `Template` class contains dynamic property called `additional` you can fill with any extension attributes and client will serialize them into template body.

 ```c#
 var report = await service.RenderAsync(new RenderRequest() {